 Photo: Disclosure / Disney

-In the same interview with Digital Spy, Caro also said that the team chose to leave Mushu out of this version and explains why:
+In an interview with Digital Spy, Niki Caro, the film’s director, reveals that the team chose to leave Mushu out of this version and explains the reason:

 “I think we can all say.
 That Mushu is irreplaceable.
 The animated classic stands out on its own.
 In this film, there is a representative of the creature – a spiritual representation of the ancestors, and more particularly of Mulan’s relationship with her father … But an update from Mushu?
 No. “